 - Tell Google about your site, so that it is completely indexed

 Also remember that search engine optimization is a process.
-There is no magic bullet that will capture you the #1 slot in a day.
+There is no magic bullet that will capture you the #1 slot in a day– or ever, on some hot terms.
 For that, you’re going to need to spend some $ on Google AdWords to get in front of your audience.
-(This is a good idea anyways for most political campaigns and organizations, but especially if your search results are not where you want them to be.)
+(This is a good idea anyways for most political campaigns and non-profit organizations, but especially if your search results are not where you want them to be.
+If you have a 501 c(3) it may even be free!
+More about Google Grants.)

 The most important thing you can do at the start is secure a good URL.
 An ounce of search engine preventative work will save you a pound of trouble later (and keeping your URL out of the hands of your opponents!).
 Read my previous post on how to successfully launch a political campaign online, there’s lots of tips in there about securing good URLs.

 Use keywords in your URL if possible – i.e. your candidate’s full name or organization name (if it isn’t too long) as opposed to just your first or last name or acronym.
 It’s unclear how heavily Google or Bing weigh this factor, but it certainly can’t hurt.
 More importantly, it will help people find your site when they just try typing in the name + .com rather than searching.
 It may be worth buying the long form of your organization name and also the acronym .com/.org/.net etc., and making them all point to the same place.